USE AT YOUR OWN RISK

 33 for 32 miles to Pine Mountain Summit.
 Turn left on a gated and locked

 dirt road.
-This is the Potrero Seco Road (see Special Conditions for
+This is the Potrero Seco Road.
+Park here.

-- Go through the gate, note your odometer and go as follows:
+- Hike or bike past the gate, and go as follows:

-- Go 3.4 miles, keeping right at all forks to a cattle guard.
+- At 3.4 miles, keeping right at all forks, a cattle guard.